 “Haven’t seen her, yet.”
 But I feel that there is someone.
 A rival.

-“Listen, I’m going to take that loan to get in from someone else, Ray.”
+“Listen, I’m going to take that loan from someone else, Ray.”

 “Whatever you like.
 Who will give it to you?”

-The Keep had made a suggestion to Eysin once he had heard she doesn’t feel Raynar is very trustworthy, “heard I could convince Bratka to give me a loan with no interest and cover a large part of the entry cost… If I chip in some of my own rings to the game.”
+The Keep had suggested to Eysin once he had heard she doesn’t feel Raynar is very trustworthy, “heard I could convince Bratka to give me a loan with no interest and cover a large part of the entry cost… If I chip in my rings to the game.”

 “Yes, I have 3.”
 Eysin takes from her bag three thin silver-white rings.
 Raynar takes a closer look, just trying to convince himself that yes, these are the real deal.
 And her idea seems promising.
 He always preferred to not have anyone owe him, so, for a little bit – that was a relief.